zucchero-sintattico/piper-kt/resources/report/docs/06-deploy.md

 # Deployment Overview

 The deployment process is managed by a shell script named `deploy.sh`.
 This script is responsible for applying the Kubernetes configuration files to the Kubernetes cluster.
-The configuration files define the desired state of the cluster, including which applications to run, network settings, and storage options.

 ## Dependencies

 The deployment process relies on several dependencies:

 1. **Kubernetes Cluster**: A running Kubernetes cluster is required.
 This can be a local development cluster (like minikube or kind).